reiver/reiver-uuid/chapters/unique-id-examples/README.md

 19950900008750
 ```

-What about the next new student to join Fantasy Collect at campus `000` in September 1995?
+What about the next new student to join Fantasy College at campus `000` in September 1995?
 Well, that new student would be the 8751st student, and would be assigned the **student ID**:
 ```
 19950900008751